wp-plugins/hide-wpengine-tab/readme.txt

 == Frequently Asked Questions ==

 None yet.
-This plugin is pretty self explanatory.
+Please ask questions if you have any.

 == Screenshots ==